 Planning your Day: What Teachers need to know

-Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun is our classroom on 49 acres, surrounded by natural and agricultural grounds for classroom extensions to land-based learning, sharing perspectives around:
+Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun is your 49-acre classroom, surrounded by natural and agricultural grounds for classroom extensions to land-based and experiential learning, sharing perspectives around:

 - 3 km of walking trails

 - Wawiyia'kiti'gahn (Circle Garden), a Medicine Wheel shaped aligned with the four directions.
 Two quadrants grow sacred medicines, Sage and Sweetgrass, and two grow Indigenous Plants of our Indigenous Grassland.
 Seven benches with the Seven Sacred Teachings form an inner circle, and the outer circle of 13 boulders represent the 13 moons in our lunar calendar.

 - 67' x 23' Passive Solar Greenhouse

 - Indigenous Plant Gardens

 - 30 acres of Tall Grass Prairie Restoration, in progress